Sonnerz/project05-fullstack-django/README.md

 |:---|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 |Pages with buttons|Buttons too wide|Buttons too wide|Passed|Buttons too wide|Buttons too wide|Buttons too wide|Buttons too wide|Passed
 |Styling|Ongoing development|Ongoing development|Ongoing development|Ongoing development|Ongoing development|Ongoing development|Ongoing development|Ongoing development|

+### User Testing

+**Issues and Resolution**

+1) After editing a bug the screen redirects to all bugs view<br>
+    -  This was changed to redirect back to the bug details screen
+2) yellow debug screen for a 404
+    -  I set debug to False on settings.py
+3) View feature details button overflows on a mobile
+    -  I shortened the button text
+4) Burger menu off screen on mobile
+    -  This was related to the issue 5.
+The button was pushing the burger off screen
+5) Don't know what status user filtered by
+    -  Change the view code to get the request status and passed it back to the page as a variable.

 ### Unit Testing